nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 On the other hand, when we didn't use OOP, we had to create a different variable for each dog then add different specifications for them, meaning whenever new dog check-in, we'll have to fill out today's date again and retype the function to give us their age.

-In short, OOP will is ideal for complex structures which allow you to reuse your code and avoid repetition, you can a classes that has specific Attributes and Methods that has many instances as you like.
+In short, OOP is ideal for complex structures which allow you to reuse your code and avoid repetition, you can creat classes that has specific Attributes and Methods that has many instances as you like.

 #### Why you should use OOP
 - [x] :one: OOP wil help you simplify your complex structer